 - The City collaborated with the Chamber of Commerce to develop strategies to improve the business climate based on outcomes from a Chamber-sponsored Business Summit.
 That effort combined with the recommendations from the Innovation Scorecard prepared by GROWCalifornia has provided guidance for the investment of City resources to support the priorities of the local business community. - The City assisted in a grant submittal to secure \$758,200 for an alternative fuels pilot project in Chico.
-The 1,000 gallon per day biofuel facility to be developed by Springboard Biodiesel, a local manufacturer, has successfully competed in the first round of the proposal review process, scoring higher than any other proposal in the state. - The City partnered with the County to reconstruct Hegan Lane.
-This major improvement to the appearance and access to the Hegan Lane Industrial Park is part of the City's economic development efforts in this area. - Build.Com, which is based in Chico and is North America's fast-growing internet retailer, added substantial new jobs in the past year. - The first State of the Community event was held in February 2012.
-Representatives from the State, County, City, CARD, CSUC, Butte College, and CUSD each presented a Strengths, Weaknesses, Opportunities, and Threats analysis on their respective agency. - The City established a Sustainable Business Recognition Program that will allow businesses to receive recognition for sustainability efforts.
+The 1,000 gallon per day biofuel facility to be developed by Springboard Biodiesel, a local manufacturer, has successfully competed in the first round of the proposal review process, scoring higher than any other proposal in - The City partnered with the County to reconstruct Hegan Lane.
+This major improvement to the appearance and access to the Hegan Lane Industrial Park is part of the City's economic development efforts in this area. - Build.Com, which is based in Chico, is North America's fastest growing internet retailer and added substantial new jobs in the past year. - The first State of the Community event was held in February 2012.
+Representatives from the State, County, City, CARD, CSUC, Butte College, and CUSD each presented a Strengths, Weaknesses, Opportunities, and Threats analysis on their respective agency. - The Chamber of Commerce presents a monthly Business Spotlight at Council meetings highlighting and recognizing local businesses and their contribution to our community.